presstek2258/endeavouros-dotfiles/README.md

 ## Fix opening links with "gx" in neovim

-add the following lines to `~/.config/mimeapps.list`
+add the following lines to `mimeapps.list`

 ```
 text/html=google-chrome.desktop